Gladstone’s Library has been recognised as the most important research library and collection in Wales, after the National Library of Wales.

 Using the Collections

 To use the collections in person, you must hold a Reader Card.
 To use restricted-access items, including special collections and archives, everyone, including Readers and Residents, must give notice in advance.
-Most collection items are available to use between 9am and 5pm, Monday - Saturday.
+Most collection items are available to use between 9am and 5pm, seven days a week.

 Collection Classification Systems